hernandemonteiro/portfolio/PROJECT_STRUCTURE.md

 For each route, you will have a separate file, which is named as the route.
 You will get more information about the routing in the official documentation from Next.js.

-### ./src/stories

-All files of Storybook Documentation, here you can document components and modules to the future of this project.

-* in development;

-You will get more information about the routing in the official documentation from StoryBook.

 ### ./src/styles